Undergraduate Catalog

 384 Literacy Instruction in the Intermediate Grades.
 (3) A focus on methods of literacy instruction and assessment appropriate for intermediate/middle level classrooms, with adaptations to meet the individual needs of diverse groups of children and opportunities to apply these methods in a classroom.
 A minimum grade of C- is required of Teacher Education majors.
 Writing Instruction in the Disciplines (WID) course.
 Prerequisites: LLA 313 or departmental approval; RDG 383; fully accepted into Teacher Education Program (TEP).

 387 Literacy Instruction in Content Areas.
 (2) This course develops an understanding of principles of reading, writing, and oral communication instruction needed to scaffold comprehension of content area texts.
 It includes a focus on academic language and the identification of language demands embedded in instruction.
-Not open to Elementary, Early Childhood, Bilingual/ English as a Second Language, or Special Education majors.
+Not open to Elementary Education or Special Education majors.
 A minimum grade of C- is required of Teacher Education majors.
 Prerequisites: C- or better in EDS 301.

 388 Disciplinary Literacy Instruction in the Middle Grades.
 (3) Focuses on disciplinary literacy development in the middle grades.
 Includes vocabulary, comprehension, writing to learn, and study strategies for disciplinary teachers.
 A minimum grade of C- is required of Teacher Education majors.
 Prerequisites: junior standing or departmental approval; fully accepted into Teacher Education Program (TEP).